patrickd12345/bookiji/scripts/sync-vercel-env.md

 # Sync Environment Variables to Vercel Production

+## ⚠️ SECURITY WARNING
+**NEVER commit credentials to version control!**
+This file should only contain variable names and placeholders.
+Copy actual values from your `.env.local` or secure credential storage.

 ## Critical Supabase Variables (Required for Authentication)

 Copy these from your `.env.local` to **Vercel Dashboard → Settings → Environment Variables**: